-Visible carpet seams, why do they appear this way and are they normal?
+Visible carpet seams.
+Why do my seams appear this way and are they normal?
 These are questions regularly addressed by floorcovering experts such as Terry Weinheimer and Kevin Weinheimer.
 In this article we will discuss some of the most common installation related causes of visible carpet seams.

 Visible Carpet Seams Have Layered Appearance